JoelStansbury/AuthNotes/condabuild.md

   * OUTPUT_PATH: Where you want conda to dump everything (including the `.tar.bz2` file we're working for)

 ## Testing the package (sanity check)
 You would think that this would be possible wouldn't you.
-I mean, you're essentially making a set of instructions for how to build your project from scratch.
+I mean, you're literally making a set of instructions for how to build your project from scratch.
 Alas, this functionality actually is not supported for some reason.
-Aparantly you are not allowed to test your packages before submitting to conda-forge for review.

 There is a potential workaround involving a local conda channel, but it doesn't seem to work for me, so your mileage may vary. https://github.com/conda/conda/issues/1884